 Create Your Own Logo.

-For PutTheKettleOn.ca I designed my logo using PicMonkey.
+For PutTheKettleOn.ca I designed my original logo using PicMonkey.
 You can get a 7 day free trial with this link.
 I ended up purchasing their monthly package for just $5.99 Canadian a month.
 This enables me to have full access to all features including uploading my own fonts, editing and cropping photos and resizing images (this is important to ensure your image sizes aren’t too large when uploading to Wordpress.
 Large images can slow down the load time of your website, which no one wants).
 Learn more about Picmonkey features here.